JianerCong/wch/README.md

 **📗️GPLv3: This project is for learning and research purposes only.
 Please do not use it for any commercial purposes.
-In particular, this project is not designed to be a competitor to any similar project.**
+In particular, this project is not designed to be a competitor to any similar project or project.**

 # Get started